JacobDPoland/HornsDown/README.md

 # HornsDown

 About:
 If you do not know, one of the favorite hand gestures among students at Texas A&M University is the "Hook 'Em" hand gesture from the University of Texas at Austin, but upside down.
+Students at A&M usually refer to this hand gesture as "Horns Down."
 This Aggie tradition was the inspiration for this little project, and I had fun making it.

 Dependencies:
 - Python 3